pleabargain/EnglishHelpsYourCareer/grammar elements prepositions.md

 ## For: Period of time
 - We’ve lived here for 2 years.
+-  We will have wandered around the mall **for** about two hours before we will see our friends.
 - I've been taking English classes for 2 years.
 - I've been married for eight years.
 - I dated her for five years.